NNN Lease vs Gross Lease: 5-Year Financial Comparison

 - Adjusts rent at renewal to reflect updated operating cost assumptions

 The risk exposure is real.
-A landlord with a 10-year gross lease signed in 2018 at $26/SF in a coastal market has been absorbing operating cost increases for 7+ years—including the insurance spike of 2022–2024 that hit Florida and Texas commercial properties hardest.
+A landlord with a 10-year gross lease signed in 2018 at $26/SF in a coastal market has been absorbing operating cost increases for 7+ years.
+That includes the insurance spike of 2022 to 2024 that hit Florida and Texas commercial properties hardest.
 At renewal in 2028, the landlord will need to price in both current operating costs and a forward-looking risk premium.

 NNN vs Gross: The Audit Rights Difference